Anna Brændstrup

-Anna Carolina Brændstrup (born 23 July 2005) is a footballer who plays as a midfielder for Gil Vicente.
-Born in Denmark, she represents the Faroe Islands national team.
+Anna Carolina Brændstrup (born 23 July 2005) is a footballer who plays as a midfielder for A-Liga club OB Q. Born in Denmark, she plays for the Faroe Islands national team.
+She previously played for Gil Vicente and HB Køge.

-Early life
+Youth career

-Brændstrup was born on 23 July 2005 in Denmark.
-Born to a Faroese mother and a Danish father, she is the granddaughter of Danish footballer Bent Erik Nielsen.
+Brændstrup started playing football with Taastrup FC, later joining Brøndby IF and FC Nordsjælland in succession.
+She signed a youth player contract with HB Køge in 2021, turning out for their under-18 squad and later debuting for the first team in 2023.

 Club career

-Brændstrup started her career with Danish side HB Køge, where she made four league appearances and scored zero goals.
+Brændstrup started her senior career with A-Liga side HB Køge, making her debut for the first team on 13 September 2023 in the Danish Cup.
+Brændstrup made seven league appearances and scored two goals.
 Following her stint there, she signed for Portuguese side Gil Vicente during the summer of 2025.

 International career

 Brændstrup is a Faroe Islands international.
 In 2025, she played for the Faroe Islands women's national football team for the 2025 UEFA Women's Nations League.

 Style of play

 Brændstrup plays as a midfielder.
 Danish news website wrote in 2021 that she "is an offensive player with technical skills.
 She is described as a dedicated and goal-oriented player who is hardworking".